Backbase/backbase-openapi-tools/README.md

 * Added boat:bundle mojo to bundle fragments into a single spec.

 * *Spring Generator*
-  * Added `useWithModifiers` to use the `with` prefix for POJO modifiers (breaking change, defaults to `true` for compatibility with the old RAML generator).
+  * Added `useWithModifiers` to use the `with` prefix for POJO modifiers (defaults to `false`; for compatibility with the old RAML generator must be set to `true`).
+  * Reset the defaults of the options added in 0.2.7 to avoid breaking changes.
+    - useLombokAnnotations: false
+    - openApiNullable: true
+    - useSetForUniqueItems: false

 ## 0.2.7